MMZK1526/Haskell-Graphs/README.md

 # Utilities.hs
 Contains helper functions for the rest of the program, especially monad-related.

-In the higher-order functions for Depth-First and Breadth-First Searches, the algorithm may halt the search based on a given condition (e.g. when a cycle is detected), in this case we would like a mechanism that simulates `break` in imperative languages such as `C`.
+In the higher-order functions for Depth-First and Breadth-First Searches, the algorithms may halt the search based on a given condition (e.g. when a cycle is detected), in this case we would like a mechanism that simulates `break` in imperative languages such as `C`.
-A natural way of doing so is to wrap the information in an `Eigher`.
+A natural way of doing so is to wrap the information in an `Either`.

 The following example shows how this works:
 ```